ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

 :Number:  xxxx=xx-xxxx
 :Date: 2009-07-01

-This paper introduces a classification of concepts and concept maps into three categories that will allow us to discuss the implications of various proposed design changes.
+This paper introduces a classification of concepts and concept maps into categories that we help will support the discussion of various proposed design changes.
+We use this classification to analyze the implications of making certain concepts ``auto``.
+We hope that the classification can be a useful basis for discussion even if no consensus forms around our analysis.

 Three Kinds of Concepts
 =======================